pmeeny/CI-MS4-LoveRugby/README.md

 #### Models
-- The following models were created to represent the database model structure for the websit
+- The following models were created to represent the database model structure for the website
 ##### User Model
 - The User model contains information about the user.
 It is part of the Django allauth library
 - The model contains the following fields: username, password, first_name, last_name, email, is_staff, is_active, is_superuser, last_login, date_joined